Tick, Tick... Boom! (film): Post-production

 A question that arose during post-production was how to address the real Jonathan Larson's death.
 David Auburn had intentionally avoided doing so for the 2001 production, feeling that such a move would cheapen the effect of the story onstage.
 He had even gone so far as to remove lines Larson wrote about feeling like his heart would explode, as he felt it would serve to distract audience members whom he assumed knew the circumstances of Larson's death.
 However, Miranda, Weisblum, and Kerstein realized that, with the passage of time, there were more audience members unfamiliar with Larson who would need to get on the same page as the filmmakers about his "ticking clock".
 Likewise, they would need the context of not just Larson's death, but his legacy through his most well-known show, Rent.
 Miranda did not want this information conveyed through onscreen text at the end, despite Kerstein joking this is traditional with even critically-acclaimed biopics.
 Miranda argued such a method was too obvious, and that the information needed to be incorporated into the film in a natural way.
-The team eventually settled on documentary-style bookends that combine narration, archival footage, and recreated Betacam footage, which Kerstein described as bringing the film "full circle" and thus allowing the information to be an effective part of the film's storytelling.
+The team eventually settled on documentary-style bookends that combine narration, archival footage, and recreated Betamax footage, which Kerstein described as bringing the film "full circle" and thus allowing the information to be an effective part of the film's storytelling.

 Sondheim's vocal cameo (a concept that carries over from productions of the original musical) came about when he asked to rewrite his voicemail message after viewing the film, as he felt he would not say what had originally been written.
 However, at this point in production Whitford was not available to re-record the line, so Sondheim offered to record it himself.
-The cameo was Sondheim's last film appearance before his death on November 26, 2021.